 The study and examination regulations in the EMGS Consortium reflects the European character of the programme.
-The assessment of a student’s performance is based on common standards for examination as stipulated in the annex of the EMGS Consortium agreement (link to the Agreement s downloadable pdf).
+The assessment of a student’s performance is based on common standards for examination as stipulated in the annex of the EMGS Consortium agreement (link to the agreement’s downloadable pdf).
 These common standards reflect the national and local rules that also have to be respected by transnational programmes.
-Compliance with these standards and rules are monitored by the Examination Board of the EMGS Consortium on a regular basis.
-Common guidelines for essays (as the main examination form) have been agreed upon, together with common standards for the master’s thesis.
+Compliance with these standards and rules is monitored by the Examination Board of the EMGS Consortium on a regular basis.
+Common guidelines for essays, which are the main form of examination, are agreed upon across the consortium along with common standards for the master’s thesis.
 The same holds true for resitting options in case of a failed exam.
 Common criteria for handling plagiarism and other forms of academic misconduct are also part of the regular debate about standards across the EMGS Consortium.

 The EMGS Consortium (including all non-European partner universities) has agreed to use a common grade conversion table to guarantee a fair and common recognition of grades and credits for the Erasmus Mundus Joint Master Degree (EMJMD).
 The overall grade for the master’s programme is calculated by the programme coordinator (Leipzig) in accordance with the study coordinators at the European partner universities.

 Please find below details of the examination regulations at each study place as well as all the relevant documents regarding examination in the EMGS programme at each of the participating universities.
 At all study places, the local EMGS coordinators will gladly assist you in case you will need additional information and/or clarifications regarding the examination in the EMGS Consortium.

 Higher education regulation is governed by the Flemish Higher Education Codex.
 In accordance with this codex, the Board of Governors of Ghent University drafts and approves every year a new Education and Examination (E&E) Code.
 Therefore, all articles are valid during one academic year.
 The E&E Code can be found here.